 • Discuss when to prompt a specialist vegetative survey for your woodland creation project.

-Who Should Attend?– Anyone who is involved in the decision making and practical stages of woodland creation who need to make informed decisions about where to, and importantly where not to plant trees.
+Who Should Attend?– This course is for adults 18+ (see FAQs).
+Anyone who is involved in the decision making and practical stages of woodland creation who need to make informed decisions about where to, and importantly where not to plant trees.

 Knowledge Level– Beginner to Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors.